Fate Rewinder: Main protagonists

 Struggling with her existence after learning the truth, Chainu manifested her Retry Eye's Version Up in despair, developing eight personalities and the ability to transform to protect her emotional well-being.
 Fearing she eventually disappear by defying fate, she initially followed Hyde.
-However, after receiving Chrono's encouragement to "fight against fate," Chainu made a comeback as a Rewinder and helped Chrono and Goro defeat Hyde.
+However, after receiving Chrono's encouragement to "fight against fate", Chainu made a comeback as a Rewinder and helped Chrono and Goro defeat Hyde.
 Following the mission, all other Rewinders, already aware of her status as a Clock Hands spy, pointed their blades at her.
 Despite this, Chainu chose to continue as a Rewinder, partly inspired by Chrono's support, urging her to live for herself.

 Chainu's Version Up is "Encode" (Enkōdo), which allowed her to transform into any of her eight personas, each with their quirks, personalities and abilities, each categorized by a different color for her usual red cloud-like bangs.
 Chainu's various personas, created by "Encode," represent her non-existent family members who protect her "true self", such as an older sister, grandfather, pets, and others.
 However, due to her origins, there are no personas corresponding to her mother or grandmother.

-So far, apart from her true self and the eighth persona, only two of the seven reportedly-recorded personas are shown: "Chawan" (チャワン, Chawan), a cream-fur corgi with the personality of a middle-aged man representing her "pet dog", possesses an enhanced sense of smell and agility; "Chanii" (チャニイ, Chanii), a dashing ladies' man representing her "brother", capable to seducing anyone into giving them valuable intel as long as it is female; and "Chaimo" (チャイモ, Chaimo), a small two-year-old toddler representing her "baby sister", whose smallest of actions triggers a "butterfly effect" of catastrophic proportions.
+So far, apart from her true self and the eighth persona, only three of the seven reportedly-recorded personas are shown: "Chawan" (チャワン, Chawan), a cream-fur corgi with the personality of a middle-aged man representing her "pet dog", possesses an enhanced sense of smell and agility; "Chanii" (チャニイ, Chanii), a dashing ladies' man representing her "brother", capable to seducing anyone into giving them valuable intel as long as it is female; and "Chaimo" (チャイモ, Chaimo), a small two-year-old toddler representing her "baby sister", whose smallest of actions triggers a "butterfly effect" of catastrophic proportions.